Parameter-Efficient Multi-Task Fine-Tuning in Code-Related Tasks: Introduction

-To the best of our knowledge, this constitutes the first comprehensive investigation examining both functional correctness and non-functional quality attributes of \MT QLoRA across the full spectrum of code-related tasks.
+To the best of our knowledge, this constitutes one of the first systematic investigations examining both functional correctness and non-functional quality attributes of \MT QLoRA across the three studied code-related tasks.
 Specifically, our contributions encompass:

+This work makes contributions along two complementary axes.
+From a \emph{methodological} perspective, we present a systematic empirical characterization of \MT QLoRA across model scales for three code-related tasks.
+From an \emph{evaluation} perspective, we couple standard functional-correctness metrics with a non-functional quality analysis using multiple static analyzers, providing a more holistic view than functional metrics alone.